 Eastern Eye reports that the Indian carrier is the first in the world to use this technology on an A320.
 The vehicle, titled Taxibot, carried flight AI665 to its runway at Indira Gandhi International Airport.
-The aircraft was then detached and ready to fly to its destination of Bombay.
+The aircraft was then detached and ready to fly to its destination of Mumbai.

 Air India Debuts First Semi Autonomous Tug In Delhi